chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-29-european-outlets.md

 [Season of Mist](https://shop.season-of-mist.com/plus-minus-further-afield-lp-coloured)

 Hope that helps!
-Shipping from the US can be prohibitive.
+We know shipping from the US of A can be a bit prohibitive!

 Want the CD?
 That'll have to come from [7ep in Japan](https://7eptokyo.bandcamp.com/album/further-afield-cd-digital).
 Stay tuned - we may be able to work something out here!